• Skip to primary navigation

 Your child with cerebral palsy will face lifelong challenges.
 The process of filing a lawsuit may seem like the last thing you should be spending time on, but it can benefit your child and lessen those challenges.

-A successful lawsuit can provide justice, accountability, better access and services, and recovered damages to pay for treatment.
+A successful lawsuit helps families get justice, accountability, better access to services, and damages.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area